isabella232/ilt-getting-started-with-puppet-issues/Linux/lab-2.1-Install-Puppet-Bolt/README.md

 * Install the open source Bolt utility on Linux machines.
 * Execute a simple command to validate that Bolt is working.

-# Setup

-You will need three machines:

-* Two classroom-provided machines (one Windows, one Linux) to install Bolt onto.
-These are the **target machines**.
-* A Windows or Linux machine that you will use to connect to the target machines.
-This is the **host machine**.

 # Steps

 ### Installing Bolt onto a **Linux** target machine